alonsom3/ProMirrorGolf/README.md

 ## ⚠️ Disclaimer

-This is hobby software provided "as is" without warranty.
-Use at your own risk.
+**Hobby Software**: This is a passion project by non-professional developers, provided "as is" without warranty.

-**Important points:**
-- The developers are not professional software engineers
-- This is a passion project created as a hobby
-- No warranty or liability is provided
-- Always backup your data before use
-- The software may contain bugs or issues

-**By using this software, you acknowledge that:**
-- You understand this is hobby/educational software
-- You will not hold the developers liable for any issues
-- You are responsible for backing up your data
-- You may encounter bugs or issues
+**Use at Your Own Risk**: Always backup your data.
+We are not liable for any issues.

-This software is provided for educational and personal use.
-If you need professional-grade software with warranties and support, please consider commercial alternatives.
+**For Professional Use**: If you need commercial-grade software with warranties and support, consider commercial alternatives.

+See full disclaimer in [LICENSE](LICENSE).

 ---

+---

 **Made with ❤️ by the ProMirrorGolf community**

+---

+### 📌 GitHub Topics

+To make this repository more discoverable, consider adding these topics in the repository settings:

+`golf` `golf-analysis` `swing-analysis` `launch-monitor` `computer-vision` `opencv` `pyqt6` `sports-analytics`